Organica-Img Solid Waste Management

 Vermicomposting is carried out using a combination of earthworms and microorganisms for the degradation of organic waste under controlled conditions.
 This method is usually employed for the biological solid waste management of agro-waste.

 The end product obtained is high-quality vermicompost.
-The drawback with vermicompost is it requires a lot of monitoring of the environmental conditions and food material.
+The drawback of vermicompost is it requires a lot of monitoring of the environmental conditions and food material.

 Anaerobic Digestion